Documentation forSolarWinds Observability

 For detailed configurations supported by the OpenTelemetry agent, see Agent Configuration in the OpenTelemetry Docs.

-If environment variables or system properties are not defined and the solarwinds-apm-config.json file is absent, the Java Library will use default values for all configuration options.
+If environment variables or system properties are not defined and the solarwinds-apm-config.json file is absent, the Java Library uses default values for all configuration options.

 The Service key does not have a default value.
 This must be defined using one of the above methods.